DavidMiserak/GoCard/README.md

 ![GoCard Logo](assets/gocard-logo.webp)

 GoCard is a lightweight, file-based spaced repetition system (SRS) built in Go.
 It uses plain Markdown files organized in directories as its data source, making it perfect for developers who prefer working with text files and version control.

-> **Project Status**: Early development (v0.0.0) - Core functionality implemented including real-time file watching, SM-2 algorithm, and terminal UI
+> **Project Status**: First release (v0.1.0) - Core functionality implemented including SM-2 algorithm, file watching, terminal UI, and markdown rendering with syntax highlighting.

 ## Features